 Children who have suffered or are at risk of suffering serious harm must be reported to children's social care immediately.
 Children who are in need of additional support from one or more agencies need to use the CAF (Common Assessment Framework) and "Team Around Child" (TAC) approaches.
-(ISI Regulatory Requirements, September 2014, Part 3, paragraph 61).

 The DSL will take notes of the disclosure or suspicion and, having ascertained the facts of the allegation (if known), will consult the relevant LADO (Local Authority Designated Officer) immediately or as soon as is practicable and certainly within 24 hours.
-She will not conduct an investigation until the LADO has advised her whether a referral is necessary.
+The DSL will not conduct an investigation until the LADO has advised whether a referral is necessary.

-In the event of an allegation being made against a member of staff, both the college and the LADO will have regard to the young person's safety and to the potential for damage to the reputation and career of the member of staff where the allegation proves false.
-In this context, it is imperative that all teachers understand the need for discretion and tact: gossip can inflame difficult and sensitive situations.
+In the event of an allegation being made against a member of staff, both the college and the LADO will have regard to the young person's safety and the potential for damage to the reputation and career of the member of staff where the allegation proves false.
+In this context, it is imperative that all teachers understand the need for discretion and tact; gossip can inflame difficult and sensitive situations.
 Where a teacher is suspended pending an investigation, it must be understood that such a suspension is a neutral act and does not suppose guilt on the part of the suspended teacher.

-In the case of ceasing to use a person's services, including dismissal; non-renewal of a fixed-term contract; no longer engaging/refusing to engage a supply teacher provided by an employment agency; terminating the placement of a student teacher or other trainee; no longer using staff employed by contractors; no longer using volunteers; resignation; and voluntary withdrawal from supply teaching, contract working, a course of initial teacher training, or volunteering: it is important that reports include as much evidence about the circumstances of the case as possible.
+In the case of ceasing to use a person's services, including: dismissal; non-renewal of a fixed-term contract; no longer engaging/refusing to engage a supply teacher provided by an employment agency; terminating the placement of a student teacher or other trainee; no longer using staff employed by contractors; resignation; and voluntary withdrawal from supply teaching, contract working, a course of initial teacher training, it is important that reports include as much evidence about the circumstances of the case as possible.
 Failure to make a report constitutes an offence.
 'Compromise agreements' cannot apply in this connection, or where the individual refuses to cooperate with an investigation.

-Proprietors of independent schools and colleges have a legal duty to respond to requests from the DBS for information they hold already, but they do not have to find it from other sources (ISI Regulatory Requirements, September 2014, Part 3, paragraph 69).
+Proprietors of independent schools and colleges have a legal duty to respond to requests from the DBS for information they hold already, but they do not have to find it from other sources.

 In addition, Albemarle College is under a duty to consider making a referral to the National College for Teaching and Leadership (NCTL) where a teacher has been dismissed (or would have been dismissed had he/she not resigned) and a prohibition order may be appropriate.
-The reasons such an order would be considered are:
+The reasons for which such an order would be considered are: